mohdmuzakkir/dataStructures/README.md

 # Data Structures
-## This repo contains Data structures and its application implemented using Java.
+## This repo contains programs to various Data structures and their application implemented using Java.